 To make a valid match play rules claim, remember two steps.
 First, the player making a claim must tell her opponent she is making a claim and that she wants a ruling.

 Even a valid match play rules claim has a time limit.
 When you observe a breach of the rules, a claim must be made before anyone in the group tees off at the next teeing ground.
-In a case where it’s the last hole of the match, the claim has to be made before all players in the match step off the putting green.
-If the circumstances for the match play rules claim aren’t discovered until after all the players have left the last green, then the claim must be made before the results of the match are made official.
+In a case where it’s the last hole of the match or the circumstances for the match play rules claim aren’t discovered until after all the players have left the last green, then the claim must be made before the results of the match are made official.
+“Official” may mean posted on a scoreboard or reported to a tournament director, depending on the accepted procedure for the tournament.
+Rule 3.2a(5)

 YOU CAN IGNORE AN OBSERVED BREACH

-In match play without a referee walking along, you have an option available to you that you never have under stroke play rules: You can ignore a rules violation.
+In match play without a referee walking along, you have two options available to you that you never have under stroke play rules.
+The first: You can ignore a rules violation.

 That is because match play is between you and your opponent, and so your decision to ignore the match play rules breach affects only the two of you.
 If you are already 3 or 4 holes up, you may feel you do not want to inflict more pain on your opponent.
 You can choose to ignore a breach of the rules that you have observed.